dariosalvi78/banglejs-algos-tester/README.md

 There are 2 datasets for step counting:
 - controlled: usually short and taken with a reliable reference like manual counting
-- uncotnrolled: usually longer and with a less reliable reference, like another step counter
+- uncontrolled: usually longer and with a less reliable reference, like another step counter

 each file name must start with the reference step counter value.
 For example 125_test.csv means that the reference step value count is 125.